gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ```

-__Exports__: The nginx ingress Blueprint exports the used `ingressClass` so that it can be reused by other components.
+__Exports__: The nginx ingress Blueprint exports the used `ingressClass`, so that it can be reused by other components.
 To give the generic ingress class more semantic meaning in the current installation, the export is exported as `myIngressClass`.
 Other installation are now able to consume the data with this specific name.

 :warning: Note that this name has to be unique so that it will not be overwritten by other installations.